vesterheim/vesterheim.github.io/folk-art-school/registration/index.md

 Supplies
 ---------
-Before each class begins, all students will receive supply lists and handouts from their instructors, a detailed class schedule, and a list of any special equipment needed for the class.
+Before each class begins, all students will receive supply lists from their instructors, a detailed class schedule, and a list of any special equipment needed for the class.
 The supply list may include a materials fee for specific items required for the class.
-Vesterheim can provide rosemalers with paints, brush cleaner, and painting medium for a palette fee and one set of basic acanthus carving tools for a rental fee.
+Vesterheim can provide rosemalers with paints, brush cleaner, and painting medium for a palette fee.
+A basic carving set is available to rent for $25.
 These supplies must be ordered in advance.
-Students might want to bring additional equipment for their own personal needs, such as a swinging arm lamp for extra lighting.
+Students might want to bring additional equipment for their own personal needs, for example a magnifying light.

 All students receive a 20% discount on purchases made in the Museum Store throughout the duration of any class they are attending.

 Deposit, Payment, and Cancelations
 ----------------------------------
-**All classes require a $50 deposit to register.** Full tuition is due 21 days prior to the class starting date.
+**All classes require a $50 deposit to register.
+Full tuition is due 21 days prior to the class starting date.
 A minimum number of registered students is required for a class to be held.
-We must meet our minimum number 21 days before class, or the class will be cancelled.
+We must meet our minimum number 21 days before class, or the class will be cancelled.**

 If Vesterheim cancels a class, a full refund will be made, or students may transfer funds to another class offered the same year.